 When the water temperature exceeds that normally experienced on the reef, algae are lost from stressed coral, leading to the white appearance that is termed bleaching.

 If the heat stress is not too extreme, and water temperature returns to normal, it is possible for the corals to regrow their algae, and for the bleaching to be reversed, although health effects can be felt several years following recovery in some species.

 With prolonged or extreme temperature stress, bleached corals will die.

 The ocean’s chemistry is significantly changed when carbon dioxide is absorbed by the ocean: CO2 reacts with seawater, producing acid, which reduces coral’s capacity to build skeletons.

 There are already some very promising reef restoration and adaptation measures, which may help buy time for The Great Barrier Reef - and other coral reefs in Australia and around the world - while the nations of the world reduce carbon emissions to sustainable levels, and global temperatures stabilise.

 These are at different stages of development, and most need further research.
 In addition, methods to affordably scale up the technology for a significant, positive impact on the Reef ecosystem need developing.
 Building the Reef’s resilience to increasing water temperature, and other stresses, is complex and challenging.

 The Reef Restoration and Adaptation Program is working with different groups with a stake in the Reef - as well as Australians generally - to better understand how they see the risks and benefits of restoration and adaptation actions.

 This will inform planning and prioritising of reef restoration measures, to ensure the proposed actions meet ecological and community expectations.
-The aim is to create a suite of acceptable measures that can be used for large-scale reef restoration and adaptation.
+The aim is to create a suite of acceptable measures that can be used for medium to large-scale reef restoration and adaptation.

 Q: Why do we need new tools to protect the Reef?